 Gunx grabbed the garnet, and we continued through the courtyard and through the maze to arrive back at the sundial, with Brick’s cup marking the base, and the north and east pointing shadows.
 We went northeast, and came back to the same sundial.
 Now, the shadows pointed in three directions.
 I summoned an emissary of Asmodeus, and through careful questioning he revealed the correct path, to the south.

-Back at the sundial once more, we picked another random direction, and came to a carpeted clearing guarded by standing suits of armour.
-These came to life as we tried to pass, and the more we destroyed, the more seemed to reassemble themselves from the wreckage.
-Finally, a few of the suits dropped garnet gemstones, and we were able to collect these, and make it back to the sundial again.
-I don’t know if it was frustration or inspiration that led me to jump up onto the sundial, but when I did, I suddenly shifted to a new sundial.
+Baffled by the sundial once again, we picked another random direction, and came to a carpeted clearing guarded by standing suits of armour.
+These came to life as we tried to pass, and the more we destroyed, the more they reassembled themselves from the wreckage.
+Finally, a few of the suits dropped garnet gemstones, and we were able to collect these, and make it back to the sundial.
+I don’t know if it was frustration or inspiration that led me to jump up onto the dial plate, but when I did, I suddenly shifted to a new location.